yevbar/emacs-jest/README.md

 - [ ] Store historical values (ses files/coverage reports)
 - [ ] Make PR to add to Melpa!

+## Customization

+To customize the variables below, `M-x customize-group RET jest RET`

+### jest-coverage-directory

+This is the directory that the root `index.html` file is expected (Important: without trailing slash).
+For `html` coverage reports, this is simply the `coverageDirectory` value in your jest config file.
+For `lcov` coverage reports, this is the `coverageDirectory` value concatenated with `"/lcov-report"`.

 ## Working with cells

 When presenting code coverage in an org-table, you may want to modify column width but still be able to access cell info.
 To do so, you can add something like the following to your `init.el` file